pacs-course/pacs-examples/Examples/src/SegmentIntersect/README.md

 - Segments may "barely intersect", but what does "barely" mean when we deal with floating point numbers, and the consequent round-off errors?
 - Segments may not intersect.

-Here I propose a template function
+Here I propose a C++20 template function:

     template <class Edge_t>
     IntersectionStatus segmentIntersect(const Edge_t &, const Edge_t &,double tol)

-That takes two edges of generic type `Edge_t`, where the only requirement is that `operator[int i]` on an `Edge_t` object returns the coordinates of the corresponding end stored in an object that behaves like an array of doubles.
+That takes two edges of generic type `Edge_t`, where the only requirement is that `operator[](int i)` on an `Edge_t` object returns the coordinates of the corresponding end stored in an object that behaves like a 2D point (indexable and convertible to `double`).

-`tol` is a tolerance, which is defaulted to the square root of the machine epsilon, (approx 1.e-8).
+`tol` is a tolerance, which is defaulted to the square root of the machine epsilon (approximately `1.e-8`).
 The choice of this tolerance may be critical to sort out the limit cases.

-The function returns a structure that contains an extended information about the possible intersection.
-The code handles alle the possibilities mentioned above.
+The function returns a structure that contains extended information about the possible intersection.
+The code handles all the possibilities mentioned above.

 ## Note ##